aesiniath/tracer/README.md

 ### Run steps

-This file is then used by the other two commands to enable them to _init_ and _root_.
-Use _leaf_ to execute a step
+This file is then used by the other two commands _exec_ and _send_ to enable them to know what trace they are a part of.
+Use _exec_ to execute a step:

 ```
-$ tracer --telemetry=honeycomb --dataset=builder exec "Label" command...
+$ tracer --telemetry=honeycomb --dataset=builder exec "label-one" command1 ...
-$ tracer --telemetry=honeycomb --dataset=builder exec "Label" command...
+$ tracer --telemetry=honeycomb --dataset=builder exec "label-two" command2 ...
-$ tracer --telemetry=honeycomb --dataset=builder exec "Label" command...
+$ tracer --telemetry=honeycomb --dataset=builder exec "label-three" command3 ...
 ```

-By convention the `Label` used as the name of the step you are executing is the name of the program, script, or function your are executing, rather than something particularly descriptive.
-If you want something human readable
+By convention the "`label`" used as the name of the step you are executing is the name of the program, script, or function your are executing, rather than something particularly descriptive.

 ### Finalize

-Finally, when the sequence of steps is complete, the trace is finished off by creating a root span to be the parent of the previously created leaves and to represent the total duration of the process:
+When the sequence of steps is complete, the trace is finished off by creating a root span to be the parent of the previously created leaves and to represent the total duration of the process:

 ```
-$ tracer --telemetry=honeycomb --dataset=builder send "Label"
+$ tracer --telemetry=honeycomb --dataset=builder send "label"
 ```

 <!--